gkhaburzaniya/pyscript-docs/docs/faq.md

     This probably feels strange!
 An implementation detail of how the Python and JavaScript worlds interact with each other is bleeding into your code via `create_proxy`.
-Surely, if we always just need to create a proxy, a more elegant solution would be to do this automatically?
+If we always need to create a proxy, would a more elegant solution be to do this automatically?

-    As you'll see, this is a complicated situation with inevitable tradeoffs, but ultimately, through the
+    This is a complicated situation with inevitable tradeoffs, but ultimately, through the
     [`experimental_create_proxy = "auto"` flag](../user-guide/configuration/#experimental_create_proxy),
     you probably never need to use `create_proxy`.
 This section of